 We recently spent an action packed 5 days visiting in Dubai.
 And to say we really had no idea what to expect, we had a wonderful time.
 There are so many things to do with kids in Dubai, and what we saw was only the tip of the iceberg.
-But here is my mini guide of great family activities in Dubai.

 Go To The Top Of The Burj Khalifa

 Based in Downtown Dubai the Burj Khalifa is a crazy 160 levels high.
 Offering observation decks on levels 124/5 and 148.
 And wow it is incredible, you can see for miles from the observation decks.
 A huge part of the fun is the super high-speed elevator, which only takes seconds to wiz you up over 100 floors.
 Yet you hardly feel you are moving.